nthomas-redhat/USM/README.md

 Enable and start the postgresSQL service
 ----------------------------------------
-systemctl enable postgresql-9.3
+systemctl enable postgresql

-systemctl start postgresql-9.3
+systemctl start postgresql

 Create the Database,User and grant privileges
 ---------------------------------------------